Chakravarthi-roy/Adaptive-Scheduler/README.md

 Hosted on Render.
 Link:

 Main Workflow:
-Voice -> transcribe -> keyword extraction used to create the reminder -> create reminder -> fire reminder -> notification button click identification
+Voice -> transcribe -> keyword extraction used to create the reminder -> create reminder -> fire reminder -> notification

 So, basically the whole workflow goes down to
 Reminder creation, Reminder Firing